VonHeikemen/lsp-zero.nvim/README.md

 * The preset `per-project` was removed in favor of the function [.store_config()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#store_configname-opts).
 * `suggest_lsp_servers` was removed.
 The suggestions are still available (they are a feature of [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim)), they can be triggered manually using the command `:LspInstall`.
 * `cmp_capabilities` was removed.
 The features it enables will be configured automatically if [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) is installed.
+* luasnip loaders need to be called manually by the user.
+See [luasnip documention for details](https://github.com/L3MON4D3/LuaSnip#add-snippets).
+If you are using `friendly-snippets` you'll want to add the one that says "from_vscode".
+In the autocomplete documentation you can find an [example configuration](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/autocomplete.md#add-an-external-collection-of-snippets).

 ## Future Changes/Deprecation notice